MrZMN/FuzzyKey/fuzzy extractors/Hamming distance metric/syndrome construction/README.md

 Based on the paper 'FUZZY EXTRACTORS: HOW TO GENERATE STRONG KEYS FROM BIOMETRICS AND OTHER NOISY DATA' by DODIS, etc. (2008 edited version)

 ### Assumptions
-1. We could not only measure the PS values, but could generate a hundreds-bit long string from the PS measurements.
-The string length should be the same as the overall codeword (encoded key using ECC) length.
-For example, if we use (255,131) BCH code, we'll get one 255-bit codeword, so we need a 255-bit PS string.
+We could measure the PS, then generate a hundred-bit string from the PS measurements.

 ### Protocol Description